jdewit/AvroCsvBundle/README.md

 Features
 --------

-- Import/export data by csv file
+- Import data by csv file
-- Map the fields in the csv to the entities/documents fields
+- Export data to csv file
+- A few services for reading/writing csv files

 Supports
 --------